5 Things You Should Never Do to a Wood Floor

 1. Using abrasive cleaning products

-Yes, people always get tempted to use that all-purpose baking soda when cleaning a stain on the wood floor.
+Yes, people always get tempted to use that all-purpose baking soda when cleaning a stain on the hardwood floor.
 But you should totally avoid doing that if you like the state of the floor as it is.
 Abrasive products mean scratches.
 Not all of them dissipate before doing their job, and scrubbing the floor with something that doesn’t immediately soften leaves very nasty marks which will ruin the aesthetic of your floor.

 2. Using aggressive cleaning tools